 To determine whether a facility is a candidate for a biogas recovery system and the appropriate technology for that site, visit the Project Development page.
 It also contains information on the evaluation of a system's performance.

 Many states have air, solid waste, and water permitting requirements for AD systems.
 These requirements vary by state and change frequently so developers and owners should contact the appropriate State Environmental Agency before construction or operation of an anaerobic digester (AD) system.
 As the number of operational systems increases, AgSTAR anticipates requirements will continue to be refined.
 An overview of federal regulations and air, solid waste, and water permitting requirements for selected states are presented on the Permitting page.

 The Financing page provides information about programs and strategies, such as low-interest loans, grants, and tax incentives that can help parties interested in implementing anaerobic digestion technology overcome financial barriers to project development.

-AgSTAR maintains an Industry Directory to help farm owners and others interested in on-farm biogas recovery systems identify appropriate consultants, project developers, energy services, equipment manufacturers and distributors, and commodity organizations.
+AgSTAR maintains an Vendor Directory to help farm owners and others interested in on-farm biogas recovery systems identify appropriate consultants, project developers, energy services, equipment manufacturers and distributors, and commodity organizations.
 It provides company descriptions and contact information for each listed business.

 AgSTAR's assessment of the market potential for biogas energy projects at swine and dairy farms in the United States can be found on the Market Opportunities page.
 For the top ten swine and dairy states, the guide characterizes the sizes and types of operations where biogas projects are technically feasible, along with estimates of potential methane production, electricity generation, and greenhouse gas emission reductions.